Skip to main content

 #

 This guide is based on official USCIS instructions for Form I-956 and is updated with changes in form editions or filing rules.
-Always verify current requirements on the official USCIS website.
+Always confirm current requirements on the official USCIS website.

 FAQs